Freedom of religion in Slovakia: Legal framework

 The constitution guarantees the freedom of religious belief and affiliation.
 It further states the country is not bound to any particular faith and religious groups shall manage their affairs independently from the state, including in providing religious education and establishing clerical institutions.
 The constitution guarantees the right to practice one's faith privately or publicly, either alone or in association with others.
-It states the exercise of religious rights may be restricted only by measures “necessary in a democratic society for the protection of public order, health, and morals or for the protection of the rights and freedoms of others.”
+It states the exercise of religious rights may be restricted only by measures "necessary in a democratic society for the protection of public order, health, and morals or for the protection of the rights and freedoms of others."

-The law does not allow burial earlier than 48 hours following death, even for religious groups whose traditions mandate an earlier burial.
+The law does not allow burial earlier than 48 hours following death, including for religious groups whose traditions mandate an earlier burial.

 Anti-discrimination laws

-The law prohibits establishing, supporting, and promoting groups dedicated to the suppression of fundamental rights and freedoms, including religious freedom, as well as “demonstrating sympathy” with such groups.
-These crimes are punishable by up to five years’ imprisonment.
+The law prohibits establishing, supporting, and promoting groups dedicated to the suppression of fundamental rights and freedoms, including religious freedom, as well as "demonstrating sympathy" with such groups.
+These crimes are punishable by up to five years' imprisonment.
 The law further prohibits Holocaust denial, including questioning, endorsing, or excusing the Holocaust.
 Violators face sentences of up to three years in prison.
 The law also prohibits the denial of crimes committed by the prior fascist and communist regimes.

 The law criminalizes issuance, possession, and dissemination of extremist materials, including those defending, supporting, or instigating hatred, violence, or unlawful discrimination against a group of persons on the basis of their religion.
-Such criminal activity is punishable by up to eight years’ imprisonment.
+Such criminal activity is punishable by up to eight years' imprisonment.

-The law prohibits the defamation of a person or group's belief as a criminal offense punishable by up to five years’ imprisonment.
+The law prohibits the defamation of a person or group's belief as a criminal offense punishable by up to five years' imprisonment.

 Religious group registration

 The law requires religious groups to register with the Department of Church Affairs in the Ministry of Culture in order to employ spiritual leaders to perform officially recognized functions.
 Registration also confers the legal status necessary to perform economic functions such as opening a bank account or renting property, and civil functions such as presiding at burial ceremonies.
 Registered groups and churches receive annual state subsidies.
 Clergy from unregistered religious groups do not officially have the right to perform weddings or to minister to their members in prisons or government hospitals.
 Unregistered groups may not establish religious schools or receive government funding.

-In order to register with the government, a religious group must have at least 50,000 adult members in the country, either citizens or permanent residents, and they must submit an “honest declaration” attesting to their membership, knowledge of the articles of faith and basic tenets of the religion, personal identity numbers and home addresses, and support for the group's registration to the Ministry of Culture.
+In order to register with the government, a religious group must have at least 50,000 adult members in the country, either citizens or permanent residents, and they must submit an "honest declaration" attesting to their membership, knowledge of the articles of faith and basic tenets of the religion, personal identity numbers and home addresses, and support for the group's registration to the Ministry of Culture.
 This was requirement increased from a previous requirement of 20,000 in 2017.
-Of the 18 registered churches and religious groups in Slovakia, only 5 meet the 50,000 member requirement; the rest were registered before the requirement was established.
+Of the 18 registered churches and religious groups in Slovakia, five meet the 50,000 member requirement; the rest were registered before the requirement was established.

 The law requires public broadcasters to allocate airtime for registered religious groups but not for unregistered groups.